EraldyHq/kubee/docs/bin/kubee-cluster.md

 * the system pods will restart
 * the cluster should become again healthy in a couple of minutes.

+To avoid alerts, you need a cluster with a minimum 2 control plane/master node to maintain quorum when one goes down for upgrading.

+You can automate it with the K3 system upgrade controller https://github.com/rancher/system-upgrade-controller

 # Metadata